JiabaoChen1/JiabaoChen1.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am a master's student at the College of Computer Science and Technology, Huaqiao University.

 My research interest includes:
 * Medical Image Analysis
 * Domain Adaptation
 * Weakly Supervised Learning

+# 📧Seeking a PhD Opportunity
+I am currenly looking for PhD Opportunity.
+If you are interested in my research or aware of potential PhD opportunities, I would greatly appreciate your recommendation.
+Please feel free to contact me.

 <span class='anchor' id='-xl'></span>